Aman11b/Ordin-recipes/README.md

 # Odin Recipes

-This project is part of The Odin Project's curriculum.
-It involves building a simple recipe website to practice HTML skills.
-The website contains an index page with links to different recipes.
+This project is a basic recipe website created as part of The Odin Project.
+It showcases my understanding of HTML and my ability to build a structured web page with links to various recipes.

 ## Project Features

+- A main index page that links to several recipe pages.
+- Each recipe page contains:
+  - An image of the dish
+  - A description of the recipe
+  - An ingredients list
+  - Step-by-step instructions

+## Technologies Used

-- HTML structure and content organization
+- HTML

-- Linking between multiple pages
-- Basic navigation
-- Recipe content with images, descriptions, ingredients, and cooking steps
+## How to View the Project

+You can view the live project [here](https://Aman11b.github.io/odin-recipes/).

-## Advanced Features
+## Future Improvements

+- Add CSS styling for better aesthetics.
+- Include more recipes.
-- Semantic HTML for accessibility
+- Optimize images for faster loading.
-- SEO-friendly structure